 A payment with Klarna is represented as an entity called Payment Transaction in Klarna’s Product API.
 But before being able to manipulate a Payment Transaction, the payment has to be authorized by Klarna.
 With this in mind, it is critical to understand the different elements leading to a Payment Transaction: Payment Authorization and Payment Requests.

-• Payment Authorization is always the first and last step in completing a payment.
+A Payment Authorization is always the first and last step in completing a payment.
 The operation is triggered by the Acquiring Partner and will evaluate whether a payment is accepted by Klarna using the transaction details, customer eligibility, and compliance requirements.
 The outcome of the Payment Authorization may be influenced by the customer's earlier interactions with boost features implemented by the Partner.
 For example, a payment authorization attempt may immediately be approved and respond with a Payment Transaction, for example when the customer went through a Klarna Express Checkout session on the Partner website.
-It can also lead to a step up where the Acquiring Partner will need to take the consumer through a Payment Request.
+It can also lead to a step-up where the Acquiring Partner will need to take the customer through a Payment Request.

-• Payment Transaction represents the record of a payment within Klarna’s system.
-A Payment Transaction can be completed (fully captured, or void) or pending (waiting for capture).
+A Payment Transaction represents the record of a payment within Klarna’s system.
+It can be completed (fully captured, or void) or pending (waiting for capture).
 It serves as the foundation for all subsequent operations, including capturing funds, issuing refunds, voiding payments, reconciliation, and dispute management.

 Beside payments, Klarna provides a set of services to accelerate Partner checkouts.
 Acquiring Partners must ensure Klarna is implemented in a way that guarantees all services and their associated functionalities are either fully enabled or consistently accessible across all integration points.
 This requires seamless interoperability between the payment integration of the Acquiring Partner and any Boost features implemented by the Partner to maximize the effectiveness of a Klarna Network integration.